lucacrippa88/watson-assistant-training/README.md

 Please refer to this Github repository to know how to integrate the Virtual Assistant into a web app:
 1. PHP: https://github.com/lucacrippa88/watson-assistant-php
-2. Node.js: to be updated
+2. Node.js: to be updated...
+3. Node-RED: to be updated...

 ## Disclaimer